matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    over federation, servers have an incomplete view of the room and will be missing many events.
 In absence of a specific API to explore threads over federation, joining a room with threads will result in an incomplete view.
  - The requirements here have a lot in common with the [Event Context API](https://matrix.org/docs/spec/client_server/r0.6.0#id131).
 However, the context
    API has no federated equivalent.
-This means any requests for events the server is unaware of will incorrectly return `404 Not Found`.
+This means any event context requests for events the server is unaware of will incorrectly return `404 Not Found`.
  - The same API shape is proposed to allow code reuse and because the same concerns and requirements are present for both federation and client-server.

 Server behaviour: